-Marks in the appropriate color are approximately 12 in. to 18 in. long and 1 in. wide, spaced approximately 4 ft to 50 ft apart.
-When marking facilities, the operator considers the type of facility being located, the terrain of the land, the type of excavation being done, and the method required to adequately mark the facilities for the excavator.
+Marks in the appropriate color are approximately 12 to 18 inches long and one inch wide, spaced about 4 to 50 feet apart.
+When marking facilities, the operator needs to consider the location, the land's terrain, the type of excavation being done, and the method required to adequately mark the facilities for the excavator.

-- The following marking examples illustrate how an operator may choose to mark their subsurface installations: - a.
+Marking examples:

 Single Facility Marking: Used to mark a single facility.
-This can be done in one of two ways- - 1) placing the marks over the approximate center of the facility:
+This can be done in one of two ways-

+1) placing the marks over the approximate center of the facility: